luiiss117/py-ssh-bruteforce/README.md

 - **Asynchronous Execution:** Built on `asyncio` and `asyncssh`.
 - **Configurable Concurrency:** Limit the number of simultaneous SSH connections with Semaphore.
 - **Wordlist Support:** Accepts separate user and password lists.
-- **Result Aggregation:** Collects and displays all successful login combinations.
+- **Result Summary:** Collects and displays all successful login combinations.

 ---